Safeguarding

 Inclusion is at the heart of everything we do.

-We want all our students to have a love for learning but we realise that some students need this aspect of their school lives nurturing.
-We want all our students to reach their full potential but we know for some students practical help will be needed.
-We also want our students to recognise their individual talents and abilities and achieve their goals.
+We want all our pupils to have a love for learning but we realise that some pupils need this aspect of their school lives nurturing.
+We want all our pupils to reach their full potential but we know for some pupils practical help will be needed.
+We also want our pupils to recognise their individual talents and abilities and achieve their goals.

-The Inclusion Team comprises of a wide range of specialists who work together with parents and carers to help students achieve their best and feel included in all the opportunities on offer at South Hunsley.
+The Oasis Team comprises of a wide range of specialists who work together with parents and carers to help pupils achieve their best and feel included in all the opportunities on offer at South Hunsley.

-The primary focus of the Inclusion Team therefore, is to constantly review how we support our students and ask the most important question: what does this student or group of students need and how can we meet those needs?
+The primary focus of the Oasis Team therefore, is to constantly review how we support our pupils and ask the most important question: what does this pupil or group of pupils need and how can we meet those needs?

-The efforts of our Inclusion Team have been recognised by Ofsted who praised the ‘high quality additional support and care’ provided to those students who might need some practical help or extra guidance to make sure they have every opportunity to grow and flourish as individuals.
+The efforts of our Oasis Team have been recognised by Ofsted who praised the ‘high quality additional support and care’ provided to those pupils who might need some practical help or extra guidance to make sure they have every opportunity to grow and flourish as individuals.

-We have a dedicated Special Educational Needs & Disabilities (SEND) team at the school, who can offer a range of support techniques for students who have additional needs.
+We have a dedicated Special Educational Needs & Disabilities (SEND) team at the school, who can offer a range of support techniques for pupils who have additional needs.

-In Summer of 2019 we were delighted to learn we had been successful in not only achieving the Inclusion Quality Mark award but that we had also attained the higher level of Centre of Excellence; an accolade that fewer than 300 schools across the country hold.
+We currently hold the Inclusion Quality Mark Award as well as the higher level of Centre of Excellence; an accolade that fewer than 300 schools across the country hold.
 This recognises the truly inclusive nature of South Hunsley School.

 Free Period Products